nauticalmike/knative-istio-lab/02-azure-monitor/README.md

 istioctl install <flags-you-used-to-install-Istio> --set meshConfig.accessLogFile=/dev/stdout
 ```

-Now that you have all the configuration in place, generate some load from the `sleep` service to the `hello-world` service:
+Now that you have the configuration for access logging in place, generate some load from the `sleep` service to the `hello-world` service:

 ```
 kubectl exec $SLEEP_POD -it -- curl hello.default
 ```

-Now you can inspect the logs for each service `istio-proxy` containers and you should see the request source and destination:
+Inspect the logs for each service's `istio-proxy` container and you should see the request source and destination:

-`sleep`:
+For `sleep`:
 ```
-kubectl logs sleep-557747455f-8f4xc -c istio-proxy
+kubectl logs $SLEEP_POD -c istio-proxy
 ```
 expect a log like:
 ```
 [2022-03-17T19:39:58.072Z] "GET / HTTP/1.1" 200 - via_upstream - "-" 0 13 2445 2444 "-" "curl/7.82.0-DEV" "a2a491d6-4e30-455f-a81d-8029a4dc5f31" "hello.default" "10.150.0.186:8012" outbound|80||hello-world.default.svc.cluster.local 10.150.1.21:46372 10.0.28.127:80 10.150.1.21:43916
 ```

-Now on the `hello-world`:
+Now for `hello-world`:
 ```
+export HELLO_POD=$(kubectl get pod -l app=hello-world -ojsonpath='{.items[0].metadata.name}')
-kubectl logs hello-world-deployment-cc647cf6d-bmpcp -c istio-proxy
+kubectl logs $HELLO_POD -c istio-proxy
 ```
 expect a log like:
 ```